partiallyderivative/partiallyderivative.github.io/_posts/2016-06-08-Data-science-dictionary-Statistical-Power.md

 ---

 # Statistical Power
-## and alpha and beta and central limit theorem.
+## plus alpha, beta, and central limit theorem

 Statistical Power is your ability to detect an effect if there is one in a population.
 Say you’re testing whether the Firebolt is faster than the Nimbus 2001&mdash;which it obviously is, but let’s do this statistically.
 Statistical Power would be the probability of you rejecting the null (H0: there is no difference in speed) when there really is a difference in broom speed.